butterhosting/visage/README.md

-# Visage: Simple Web and Visitor Analytics for Self-Hosters
+# Visage: Simple Privacy-Friendly Web Analytics for Self-Hosters

 ![analytics dashboard showing total visitors, pageviews, median time on page, a time-series chart and breakdowns by page and traffic source](.readme/screenshot.png)